 All of this is to say that multifamily is moving toward a Web 3.0 and crypto future.

 A Major Multifamily Technology Transition on the Horizon

 It’s only a matter of time before the Internet of Things drastically propels the multifamily industry into a technologically-based operation.
 Through interconnectivity, data-sourcing, and online marketplaces, the multifamily industry is about to experience a major multifamily technology and Web 3.0 transition.

 When a property can present creative ways to make residents’ lives easier, it can be a valuable form of relationship-building.
 There is no shortage of property management apps, from sustainability and on-demand services to messaging apps and rewards programs.

 Below are some of the best property management apps for this year:

 Sustainability Apps to Evaluate Energy Use and Reduce Expenses

 1. Wiser Energy Management System

-Millennials and the upcoming Gen Zs are increasingly energy conscious, and who doesn’t love saving money by conserving energy, right?
-Plus, raising residents’ awareness of your property’s sustainability also conveys your dedication to going green.
-In short: it’s a form of relationship-building.
+Millennials and the upcoming Gen Zs are increasingly energy-conscious, and who doesn’t love saving money by conserving energy, right?
+Raising residents’ awareness of your property’s sustainability also conveys your dedication to going green.
+In short, it’s a form of relationship-building.

 Wiser Energy Management System is a property management app that can be easily integrated into a current thermostat to intake your property’s energy data and output useful graphs to help you evaluate the energy use right from your tablet or mobile device.
 Not only will residents save up to 30% on utility bills, but property management apps like Wiser can also reduce power outages and the user’s carbon footprint.